Phenological change and the role of mismatch in ecological dynamics

 Youngflesh, C, S Jenouvrier, Y Li, R Ji, DG Ainley, G Ballard, C Barbraud, K Delord, KM Dugger, LM Emmerson, WR Fraser, JT Hinke, POB Lyver, S Olmastroni, CJ Southwell, SG Trivelpiece, WZ Trivelpiece, HJ Lynch.
 2017.
 Circumpolar analysis of the Adélie penguin reveals the importance of environmental variability in phenological mismatch.
 Ecology 98:940-951.
 [Featured cover story] [PDF]

 Youngflesh, C, S Jenouvrier, JT Hinke, L DuBois, J St. Leger, WZ Trivelpiece, SG Trivelpiece, HJ Lynch.
 Rethinking ‘normal’: The role of stochasticity in the phenology of a synchronously breeding seabird.
-Accepted at Journal of Animal Ecology
+In press at Journal of Animal Ecology

 Population processes in highly variable environments